jfrog/go-dbmigrate/driver/gomethods/README.md

-# GoMethods Driver
+# Generic Go Methods Driver

 * Runs pre-registered Golang methods that receive no parameters and return `error` on failure.
-* Stores migration version details in table ``db_migrations`` of postgres database that user should provide in driver initialization.
+* Stores migration version details in auto-generated table ``db_migrations`` of database that user should provide in driver initialization url.
-  The ``db_migrations`` table will be auto-generated.
+  The url should be same as the database connection string, but the schema will be `gomethods`. and the real schema (database type) (database type) should be provided in `migrations_db_type` query parameter (see example below)
+  This parameter will be stripped of before the driver will attempt to connect to the database.
+  Currently only `postgres` schema is supported.

 ## Usage in Go